-MGM240S modules are not labeled with their own FCC ID due their very small size.
-Instead, the anti-static bags containing the modules' reels or trays come with a special label displaying the FCC ID.
-In all those cases when the module's FCC ID is not visible after the module is installed inside another device, then the outside of the device into which the module is installed must also have a label with a reference to the enclosed module.
+BGM240P modules are labeled with their own FCC ID.
+In all those cases when the FCC ID is not visible after the module is installed inside another device, then the outside of the device into which the module is installed must also display a label referring to the enclosed module.
 In that case, the final product must be labeled in a visible area with the following:

-"Contains Transmitter Module FCC ID: QOQ-GM240S"
+"Contains Transmitter Module FCC ID: QOQ-GM240P"